jalil-salame/jalil-salame.github.io/content/crates.io_namespacing.md

 +++

 Crates.io is great in many ways, but falls short in some important places.
-This are my thoughts on missed oportunities and *interesting* design decitions.
+This are my thoughts on missed opportunities and *interesting* design decitions.

 <!-- more -->